MHaringa/insurancerating/docs/reference/add_prediction.md

-# Add Model Predictions to a Data Frame
+# Add model predictions to a pricing data set

-Adds predictions (and optionally confidence intervals) from one or more `glm` models to a data frame.
+`add_prediction()` adds predictions from one or more fitted `glm` models to a data frame.

+In pricing workflows, this is often used to bring frequency and severity model output together on the same portfolio.
+For example, predicted claim frequency and predicted average claim amount can be multiplied to create a pure premium proxy before further tariff refinement.

+The function is deliberately small: it does not refit models or decide how predictions should be combined.
+It only adds model predictions, and optionally confidence intervals, using clear output column names.

 ## Usage